Mobile Charges: Common Overspend Areas17th March 2019

 • If you have to use a directory enquiry service, don’t let them connect your call.
 Take note of the number you need, hang up and dial it yourself, otherwise your entire call will be charged at a premium rate.

 Due to the increase in directory enquiry costs, Ofcom is enforcing a price cap on charges for services provided on 118 numbers.
 As of 1st April 2019, a cap of £3.65 per 90 seconds will come into effect.

 Premium Text Charges usually display on your bill as four, five or six-digit numbers.
 Common Premium Rate Services:

 • Entering TV competitions

-• Voting in TV reality shows
+• Voting on TV reality shows

 • Charity donations

-• weather/Traffic updates
+• Weather/Traffic updates